Mission & History

 Phase II of the Capital Campaign continued with renovations to the Middle School classrooms and the installation of a new press box and bleachers at the stadium.
 Signage was also placed throughout the campus.

-Phase II of the Capital Campaign ended with the relocation of the Grotto to a more prominent space in the front of campus joining the high school and the middle school.
-A Rosary Walk was added to complete the spiritual atmosphere.
+Phase II of the Capital Campaign will end with the relocation of the Grotto to a more prominent space in the front of campus joining the high school and the middle school.
+A Rosary Walk will be added to complete the spiritual atmosphere.

 The YC School Seal